 A quit- claim deed is simply a deed that is prepared to transfer an interest in real property, without any warranty covenants.
 We can help prepare this deed for you if you need it.

 It may be because there is still a lien on the vehicle.
 All liens on vehicles need to be released before the title office will issue a Certificate of Title.

-It would be important for you to consult one of the attorneys at Kryszak & Associates to help you in this situation.
+It would be important for you to consult one of the attorneys at Kryszak Law Firm to help you in this situation.
 If a copy of the signed Will can be found, it may be possible to ask the Court for authority to probate the copy of the Will.